Treats infections. Also treats anthrax infection after possible exposure. This medicine is a fluoroquinolone antibiotic.

 - Swallow the extended-release tablet whole.
 Do not crush, break, or chew it.

 - Shake the oral liquid for at least 15 seconds just before each use.
 The oral liquid has small microcapsules floating in it.
 These microcapsules may look like bubbles or small beads.
-Do not chew the microcapsules when you drink the oral liquid.
+Do not chew the microcapsules when you drink the liquid.
 Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

 - Drink extra fluids so you will pass more urine while you are using this medicine.
 This will keep your kidneys working well and help prevent kidney problems.